-- 1. To counsel with the Board on programs or issues under consideration by the Board that deal with the rangelands of California; - 2.
-To consider questions or matters related to California's rangeland resources that are under consideration by the Secretaries and offer advice and consultation; and - 3.
-To periodically inform the Board and/or the Secretaries of issues affecting rangeland resources and to recommend appropriate policy measures or administrative actions.
+- 1. Provide counsel to the Board on programs or issues under their consideration that deal with the rangeland resources of California; - 2.
+Consider questions on matters related to California's rangeland resources that are under consideration by the Secretaries, offer advice and consultation, and recommend appropriate policy measures or administrative actions; and - 3.
+Consult on the development and implementation of the Noxious Weeds Program through the California Department of Food and Agriculture (FAC 7271 and 7273).

-In pursuit of these objectives, RMAC should obtain and present cross sections of informed public opinion with respect to the rangeland resources of the State for guidance in formulating policy and programs.
-RMAC should provide leadership and coordination for rangeland research and program development of issues under consideration by the Board and/or the Secretaries.
-RMAC should serve as a vehicle for exchange of technical knowledge related to rangeland science.
+In pursuit of these objectives, RMAC obtains and presents cross sections of informed public opinion with respect to the rangeland resources of the State for guidance in formulating policy and programs.
 RMAC shall encourage public participation at its meetings.